PyroSoftPro/BurnBin/README.md

 Official builds, installers, and distributed binaries are licensed separately under the **PyroSoft Productions Commercial License**.

-Use of the binary requires a valid purchase, subscription, or authorization from PyroSoft Productions.
-Redistribution of the binary is prohibited.

 See `COMMERCIAL_LICENSE.txt` for full terms.

 ## Support